hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/6-Dashboard.md

 ### Update settings

-You can update some of the settings located in the parameters.yml file directly through the "" form.
+You can update some of the settings located in the parameters.yml file directly through the "Settings" form.

 You can update the following parameters :